 This survey showed that 85% of claim denials are preventable.
 Some of the most common claim denial reasons can be rectified by correcting claims management workflows, including claims submission and patient registration procedures.

-Below Identified The Following Most Common Claim Denial Reasons:
+Below Identified The Following Most Common Medical Claim Denial Reasons:

 - Missing Information, Including Absent Or Incorrect Patient Demographic Information And Technical Errors